 Phenylpiracetam

 A lot of people get great results from individual racetams.
-Piracetam, aniracetam, and oxiracetam are among the most popular nootropics being used today.
-Unfortunately, none of them do very much for me on their own.
+The racetams are structurally similar substances, many of which have nootropic properties.
+Piracetam, pramiracetam, and oxiracetam are among the most popular racetamic nootropics being used today.
+Unfortunately, none of those do very much for me on their own.

-My Favorite Nootropics 1However, there are two racetams that do work well for me by themselves.
-The first one is phenylpiracetam.
-I discovered this powerful nootropic about 6-7 years ago.
+My Favorite Nootropics 2However, there are a couple of racetams that do work well for me.
+The first is phenylpiracetam.
+I discovered this powerful nootropic about 10 years ago.

-I'll be honest: I didn't expect much from it.
+I'll be honest: I didn't expect much from it initially.
 I'd already tried several other racetams and their effects were underwhelming.
-I didn't think that phenylpiracetam would be any different but I was wrong.
+I didn't think that phenylpiracetam would be any different – but I was wrong.

 After that first time, I continued to experiment with phenylpiracetam for several months.
 I tried different dosages and also tried stacking it with several other nootropics.

 For me, I found that phenylpiracetam works best when taken no more than once a week and on an empty stomach.
-I also like to take it as part of a stack with caffeine and l-theanine.
+I also like to take it as part of a stack with caffeine and L-theanine sometimes.
 I find that those three work great together.

 As far as dosage goes, I've never felt the need to use more than 200 mg at a time.
-The first time I tried phenylpiracetam, I took 100 mg and was able to notice its effects.
+The first time I tried phenylpiracetam, I took 100 mg and definitely noticed its effects.

 You can learn more here: Phenylpiracetam – The Best Adderall Alternative.